 Over the last three decades, the open kitchen has reigned supreme in style and concept.
-People boast over their ability to entertain, cook, keep an eye on their kids, and maintain conversation with their guests all within the same accessible space.
+People boast about their ability to entertain, cook, keep an eye on their kids, and maintain a conversation with their guests within the same accessible space.
 An open kitchen encourages design versatility.
-It gives you the ability to change your kitchen layout to whatever works for you at any point in time, utilizes natural light better, and is a social hub within the household.
-There are plenty of reasons the open kitchen design has been a mainstay for so long.
-However, the closed kitchen concept has gradually piqued homeowners’ interest in the last couple of years.
-It’s a more traditional design that allows homes a designated space for cooking, meal preparation, and cleaning.
+If you’re considering a change, a San Diego kitchen remodeling company can help you adapt your kitchen layout to whatever works best for you at any point in time.
+This design utilizes natural light better and serves as a social hub within the household.
+There are numerous reasons the open kitchen design has been a favorite for so long.
+However, the closed kitchen concept has gradually piqued homeowners’ interest in recent years.
+This more traditional design provides homes with a designated cooking, meal preparation, and cleaning space.

-Closed kitchens are fit for more private kitchen interactions and mitigates any social occurrences.
+Closed kitchens are fit for more private kitchen interactions and mitigate social occurrences.
 People who cook a lot or prefer larger storage space would appreciate the intimate privacy of a closed kitchen.
-With an open kitchen, you make yourself available to all interactions including the television, social interactions with guests or immediate family, the outdoors, and anything else happening inside your home.
+With an open kitchen, you make yourself available to all interactions, including the television, social interactions with guests or immediate family, the outdoors, and anything else happening inside your home.
 There are pros and cons to every kitchen concept.
-In this article, we’ll help you choose which one is right for you.
+In this article, we’ll help you choose the right one.

 Open Kitchen Benefits and Problems

-An open kitchen concept, as we said before, has stood tall in the everchanging world of interior decorating.
+As we said before, an open kitchen concept has stood tall in the ever-changing world of interior decorating.
 Thanks to the technological advancements since the 90s, an open concept has opened the doors to many decorating possibilities.
-It includes the living room, dining room, kitchen, and other room types all in one space.
+It includes the living room, dining room, kitchen, and other rooms in one space.
 The perk of an open kitchen is that you are essentially welcoming guests into an intimate section of your home.
-Rather than socializing only in the living room or greeting at the foyer, your house is open to all guests as soon as they walk through the front door.
-The pros and cons of an open kitchen are highly dependent on what you prefer to have in your home.
+Rather than socializing only in the living room or greeting in the foyer, your house is open to all guests as soon as they walk through the front door.
+The pros and cons of an open kitchen depend highly on what you prefer to have in your home.
 There is never a right or wrong choice as long as you’re happy with the decision!

-Lighting – Without walls blocking off the kitchen, an open concept kitchen tends to be much brighter and far more ventilated than a closed kitchen.
-It is able to take in the natural light from the windows around the house and all of the lighting from the other spaces.
+Lighting – Without walls blocking off the kitchen, an open-concept kitchen tends to be much brighter and far more ventilated than a closed kitchen.
+It can take in the natural light from the windows around the house and all the lighting from the other spaces.

-Adds a sense of space.
-In any home, particularly smaller homes, the removed walls eliminate any barriers.
-It creates a sense that the home is bigger than it actually is.
+It adds a sense of space.
+In any home, particularly smaller homes, the removed walls eliminate barriers.
+It creates a sense that the house is bigger than it actually is.

 No Privacy – While the socializing aspect is a pro in this list, it can also be a con.
-Maybe you’re struggling with a recipe or you have a guest surprise you before you’re able to clean your kitchen.
+Maybe you’re struggling with a recipe or have a guest surprise you before you can clean your kitchen.
 Everyone will be able to see everything; there’s no hiding your dirty dishes or pots and pans.

 Closed Kitchen Benefits